cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 ## Build a Service Catalog to create and delete users

 In this lab we will use an Ansible Playbook to create a local user in CloudForms.
 This example will also demonstrate how we can define a retirement process as well.
-In CloudForms' understanding of complete life cycle management, every object has a provisioning and a retirement workflow.
+In CloudForms' understanding of complete life cycle management, every object should have a provisioning and a retirement workflow.

 ### Create a Service Catalog Item for the Playbook